 - The last six digits represent the production sequence of the vehicle.

 It’s worth noting that the VIN structure and what each digit means might vary depending on the country, the year of production, and the vehicle model.
-It is always recommended to check the vehicle owner’s manual or consult a professional mechanic to make sure you are interpreting the VIN correctly.
+It is always recommended to check the vehicle owner’s manual or consult a professional mechanic to ensure you interpret the VIN correctly.

 All models include: